NicMcPhee/Iteration-4-The-Goonies/PROBLEMS.md

 Concerning the route guarder, simply adding that api call to the code should protect it.
 Finally, the print statements need to be found and erased before deployment.

+### 4) Google Maps Type Issues With Filtering

+#### Explanation:
+The big issue here is that you have to fight a way to filter google maps if you're using a filter by the "formatted_address" ideally.
+Filtering by a string is usually intuitive, but you can't change the rides field in ride.ts to be the google maps object.
+It has to stay as an object or else the tests won't work.
+It's probably because google doesn't want you testing their stuff.

+#### Solution: N/A

 ## Minor Issues: